-A Developmental Chemistry Curriculum for Underprepared Students – In 2012, the President’s Council of Advisors on Science and Technology (PCAST) reported that one million additional college graduates with STEM degrees would be needed over the next 10 years to meet the anticipated demand for technically skilled workers.
-Unfortunately, many students interested in pursuing STEM careers enter college without the background and skills required to succeed in general chemistry, which is typically the first of the gateway science courses required in STEM degree programs.
+Building Chemistry and Mathematics Understanding at the Introductory Level – In 2012, the President’s Council of Advisors on Science and Technology (PCAST) reported that one million additional college graduates with STEM degrees would be needed over the next 10 years to meet the anticipated demand for technically skilled workers.
+Unfortunately, many students interested in pursuing STEM careers enter college without the background and skills required to succeed in general chemistry, which is often the first required science course.
 In fact, fewer than 40% of the students who enter college as STEM majors graduate with a STEM degree.

-Developmental chemistry courses designed to serve the needs of underprepared students have typically focused on drilling students in algorithmic problem-solving.
-In contrast, we are investigating a new approach to supporting these students that is built around a learning progression for a core idea in chemistry, the structure and properties of matter.
-Learning progressions describe possible pathways to increasingly complex and scientifically correct understanding within a domain and are grounded in what is known about learning as a developmental process.
-They carefully scaffold student learning on existing knowledge to build understanding that is transferrable and robust.
-To further support students in building and using their knowledge, we blend scientific practices (using models, constructing scientific explanations, and applying mathematical thinking) with content in instruction and student activities.
+Developmental chemistry courses to support underprepared students have typically focused on drilling algorithmic problemsolving rather than on helping students to construct an understanding of core ideas in chemistry and make meaning of the supporting mathematics.
+We are studying a new approach built around core ideas in chemistry: 1) bonding and electrostatic interactions, 2) structure and properties of matter, and 3) energy.
+Since learning is a developmental process, we aim to help students build increasingly complex and scientifically correct understanding of these core ideas, which is both transferable and robust, by carefully scaffolding their learning on existing knowledge.
+We blend scientific practices (using models, constructing scientific explanations, and applying mathematical thinking) with content in instruction to further support students in building and using their knowledge.
 We are studying the impact of this novel approach to developmental chemistry on student motivation, self-efficacy, science identity, and success in general chemistry.

 B.S., 1984, Davidson College

 Ph.D., 1989, Yale Univ.

 NSF Postdoctoral Research Fellow, 1989-1991, Stanford Univ.